jamespmernin/Components-Functions-to-Classes/README.md

   }
 ```

-We're spreading out our previous state for three reasons:
+We're spreading out our previous state for two reasons:
-1. As learned with functional components, if we have `<React.StrictMode />` surrounding our application, React will render it twice to make sure it is properly rendered.
+1. As with functional components, if we have `<React.StrictMode />` surrounding our application, React will render it twice to make sure it is properly rendered.
-2. If we don't reassign state to a new value with the callback function syntax, React won't detect that there is a new value in state.
-3. Even though we don't have anything else in our state, we're spreading out prevState so that if we add more items in state, we won't have to rewrite our function.
+2. Even though we don't have anything else in our state, we're spreading out prevState so that if we add more items in state, we won't have to rewrite our function.

 ```jsx
   render() {